Introduction

 This course presents several models of unemployment.
 These models explain why unemployment exist, and why unemployment fluctuate over the business cycle.
 The course also strives to justify all the assumptions introduced in the models.

 These models are extremely helpful to design effective policies to tackle unemployment.
-First, the models are useful to determine what is the socially desirable level of unemployment.
-This socially desirable level of unemployment is a key ingredient to good labor-market policies.
+First, the models are useful to determine what is the socially efficient level of unemployment.
+This socially efficient level of unemployment is a key ingredient to good labor-market policies.
 Second, the models explain how various labor market policies should respond to fluctuations in unemployment.

 Lecture videos